Generative Search

 For businesses trying to grow visibility responsibly, the practical sequence is to tighten direct definitions and practical explanations, reinforce FAQ blocks that match real customer language, make supporting examples with local or business context explicit, and keep internal links that reinforce topical relationships under review as new queries start appearing.
 That balance helps the page stay useful for humans while also becoming easier for search systems to trust.

-What implementation looks like on a business site
+What does implementation look like on a business site?

 A strong GEO rollout usually starts with the service architecture, then expands into educational content that covers setup, comparison, cost, and troubleshooting questions.
 Strong execution usually means the page covers service pages with narrow, well-labeled scope, blog posts covering adjacent question clusters, breadcrumbs and internal links that map the topic graph, and recurring audits of metadata and schema consistency.
 When only one of those signals is present, the content can stay visible for a narrow query set without expanding into broader impression growth.